-The Bateria de San Antonio is semicircular masonry fortification in Pensacola, Florida that was designed and built as a shore battery in conjunction with Castillo de San Carlos as part of the late 18th century Spanish defense system of the entrance channel to Pensacola Bay from the Gulf of Mexico.
+The Bateria de San Antonio is a semicircular masonry fortification in Pensacola, Florida, that was designed and built as a shore battery in conjunction with Castillo de San Carlos as part of the late 18th-century Spanish defense system of the entrance channel to Pensacola Bay from the Gulf of Mexico.

-When the Spanish returned a new fortification was built on Santa Rosa Island, which was maintained until a hurricane destroyed the site in 1752.
-The survivors built a new blockhouse at a slightly higher elevation on Santa Rosa Island, though some established themselves at the blockhouse called Fort San Miguel at the present site of the city of Pensacola.
+When the Spanish returned, a new fortification was built on Santa Rosa Island, which was maintained until a hurricane destroyed the site in 1752.
+The survivors built a new blockhouse at a slightly higher elevation on Santa Rosa Island, though some established themselves at the blockhouse called Fort San Miguel at the present site of Pensacola.
 In 1756 the viceroy of New Spain, the Marques de las Amarillas, established the presidio calling it San Miguel de las Amarillas.
 This induced the king of Spain in 1757 to proclaim by a royal order that the name “Panzacola” would be used.
-The village and the San Miguel and the Santa Rosa Island fortifications were turned over to the British in 1763 after the Treaty of Paris.
+The village, the San Miguel, and the Santa Rosa Island fortifications were turned over to the British in 1763 after the Treaty of Paris.
 The British built a small stockade with a ditch on Barrancas as part of their fortifications of the bay.
-All of Pensacola’s s defenses, including Fort George and its redoubts, were surrendered to Spanish forces in the seige of 1781 and were officially turned over to Spain in 1783.
-After the Treaty of 1783 the New Orleans commandant, Bernardo de Galvez, who governed West Florida, abandoned several of the British fortifications around Pensacola.
+All of Pensacola’s s defenses, including Fort George and its redoubts, were surrendered to Spanish forces in the siege of 1781 and were officially turned over to Spain in 1783.
+After the Treaty of 1783, the New Orleans commandant, Bernardo de Galvez, who governed West Florida, abandoned several British fortifications around Pensacola.
 However, the Queen’s Redoubt of Fort George, renamed Fort San Bernardo, was officially maintained.

 After Spain ceded Louisiana to France in 1801 and France sold it to the United States in 1803, the stockade on Barrancas was strengthened to defend Pensacola, the provincial capital of Spanish West Florida, from an American invasion, which almost took place in 1813.
-In 1814, a British command, with the consent of the Pensacola commandant, occupied Fort San Miguel, and the Castillo de San Carlos.
+In 1814, a British command, with the consent of the Pensacola commandant, occupied Fort San Miguel and the Castillo de San Carlos.
 Following General Andrew Jackson’s invasion of Florida in 1814 to quell Indian insurrections, Fort San Miguel and Pensacola were captured.
-The British retreated to San Carlos, destroyed it and spiked the guns of San Antonio, and then sailed away leaving the area to Jackson.
+The British retreated to San Carlos, destroyed it, spiked San Antonio’s guns, and then sailed away, leaving the area to Jackson.

 The United States returned Pensacola to Spain.
-A stockade was rebuilt near the San Carlos site which, together with the bay, was surrendered again to American forces under Andrew Jackson in 1818 and was returned to Spain early in 1819.
-The deteriorating defenses of the bay were officially transferred to the United States in 1821 when East and West Florida were ceded by Spain.
-U. S. troops were garrisoned on Barrancas until 1825 when the area was turned over the to Department of the Navy.
+A stockade was rebuilt near the San Carlos site, which, together with the bay, was surrendered again to American forces under Andrew Jackson in 1818 and was returned to Spain early in 1819.
+The deteriorating defenses of the bay were officially transferred to the United States in 1821 when Spain ceded East and West Florida.
+U. S. troops were garrisoned on Barrancas until 1825 when the area was turned over to the Department of the Navy.

-By this time it was necessary to fortify the Navy Yard and provide a strong defense point on the Gulf Coast.
-The U. S. Department of Engineers which had few men skilled in the design of coastal fortifications, finally selected William H. Chase to design and build the forts of Pensacola Bay.
+By this time, it was necessary to fortify the Navy Yard and provide a strong defense point on the Gulf Coast.
+The U. S. Department of Engineers, which had few men skilled in designing coastal fortifications, finally selected William H. Chase to design and build the forts of Pensacola Bay.
 In part, Chase’s scheme, a development of the earlier Spanish defense system, adapted Bateria de San Antonio for mid-19th century warfare.
 It was backed up and connected to Fort Barrancas, which was built on the site of Castillo de San Carlos.
 Both were surrendered, along with the other mainland forts.

-Fort Barrancas was held by the Confederates from January, 1861 to May, 1862 when it was recaptured by Union troops.
-The brick fortifications on Barrancas were abandoned after the Civil War, though the U. S. Army maintained the area, collectively known as Fort Barrancas until 1947 when it was turned over to the U. S. Naval Air Station.
+Fort Barrancas was held by the Confederates from January 1861 to May 1862, when Union troops recaptured it.
+The brick fortifications on Barrancas were abandoned after the Civil War.
+However, the U. S. Army maintained the area, collectively known as Fort Barrancas, until 1947, when it was turned over to the U. S. Naval Air Station.
 The National Park Service acquired Bateria de San Antonio and Fort Barrancas as part of the National Seashores on July 1, 1972.

-The old battery is located near the northeast corner of the intersection of San Carlos and Hovey Roads at the Pensacola Naval Air Station.
+The old battery is located near the northeast corner of San Carlos and Hovey Roads intersection at the Pensacola Naval Air Station.